FAIR Signposting Profile

 The landing page typically describes the scholarly object and provides links to its content resources.

-Note that, in some cases, such as articles published in HTML, the landing page actually represents content of the resource.
+In some cases, such as articles published in HTML, the landing page actually represents content of the resource.

-- One or more content resources that provide the actual content of the scholarly object, such as a PDF article, a CSV dataset, a ZIPped software repository, a dynamically generated map.
+of the scholarly object, such as a PDF article, a CSV dataset, a ZIPped

 1.2.
 Typed Links